Is my child eligible to enroll in CTY Online Math, Science, and Computer Science courses?

 Can placement testing be used to establish eligibility?

-No. Placement test results, in addition to report cards and/or recommendation letters, cannot be used as a substitute for CTY Online Programs eligibility qualifying test scores.
+No. Placement test results, in addition to report cards and/or recommendation letters, cannot be used as a substitute for CTY Online Programs eligibility requirements.
 All students should arrange to meet CTY’s eligibility requirements prior to requesting a placement test.

 Can successful completion of a CTY Online Programs or Summer Programs course establish eligibility for the CTY Online Programs?

 No. Eligibility is based on the student's performance on one of several specific tests that are dependent on the student's grade in school.
-See Eligibility Guidelines and Qualifying Scores for CTY Online Programs for the qualifying tests and scores that determine the programs and courses in whicha student is eligible to enroll.
+Review eligibility requirements for the qualifying tests and scores that determine the programs and courses in which a student is eligible to enroll.